Speaking the Board’s Language Builds Cyber Support

 Fast forward to today: Cybersecurity has its own dedicated strategy under the CIO and a dedicated reporting relationship into the board’s business risk subcommittee.
 What’s more, the board “wants to hear about cybersecurity at every single meeting,” the CIO said.
 Last year, the CIO became a permanent member of the risk committee to provide his perspective on business risks.

 That shift, the CIO says, came about not only as a consequence of market pressure and the unrelenting drumbeat of cybersecurity breaches in the news, but also the ongoing cybersecurity education he has provided to board members.

-The law firm’s board now understands that cyber risk is a critical aspect of business risk, the mitigation of which they must take a lead role in overseeing — a trend underscored in forthcoming Mimecast research of business and security leaders about perceptions of cyber risk at the C-suite and board level.
+The law firm’s board now understands that cyber risk is a critical aspect of business risk, the mitigation of which they must take a lead role in overseeing — a trend underscored in Mimecast's Behind the Screens: The Board’s Evolving Perceptions of Cyber Risk eBook, which highlights business and security leaders' perceptions of cyber risk at the C-suite and board level.
 The research revealed that boards increasingly recognize that any weak link in security architecture can put an organization in jeopardy.
 Further, boards are beginning to consider fundamental business decisions within the context of cyber risk management.

 Knowing Your Audience

 The natural talent of the law firm’s CIO is in software development, but over the years he developed a strong aptitude for communication and an appreciation for the importance of knowing his audience.
 That’s particularly valuable when working with board members of varied cybersecurity experience, most of whom are partners in the firm.